librenms/librenms/doc/Developing/os/Health-Information.md

 This example shows how to build sensors using the advanced method.
 In this example we will be collecting optical power level (dBm) from Adva FSP150CC family MetroE devices.
 This example will assume an understanding of SNMP and MIBs.

 First we setup `includes/discovery/sensors/pre_cache/adva_fsp150.inc` as shown below.
 The first line walks the cmEntityObject table to get information about the chassis and line cards.
-From this information we extract the model type as that will determine which tables in the CM-Facility-Mib the ports are populated in.
-Based on that information the program checks the appropriate table and builds an array inside of `$pre_cache` called `adva_fsp150_ports`.
-This array will have OID index vaules for each port, which we will use later to identify our sensor OIDs.
+From this information we extract the model type which will identify which tables in the CM-Facility-Mib the ports are populated in.
+The program then reads the appropriate table into the `$pre_cache` array `adva_fsp150_ports`.
+This array will have OID indexies for each port, which we will use later to identify our sensor OIDs.

 ```
 $pre_cache['adva_fsp150'] = snmpwalk_cache_multi_oid($device, 'cmEntityObjects', [], 'CM-ENTITY-MIB', null, '-OQUbs');